 Which pathways are offered?

-- Networking—This pathway prepares students to design, install, maintain, and manage network systems which make up critical technology infrastructure across industries.
+Networking—This pathway prepares students to design, install, maintain, and manage network systems that make up critical technology infrastructure across industries.

 What types of jobs can my student learn about and prepare for?*

 Examples of jobs include:

 Network Support Manager